-Pursuant to Delaware law, we may have obligations, under certain circumstances, to hold harmless and indemnify each of our directors and certain officers against judgments, fines, settlements and expenses related to claims arising against such directors and officers to the fullest extent permitted under Delaware law, our bylaws and certificate of incorporation.
+Pursuant to Delaware law and agreements entered into with each of our directors and certain officers, we may have obligations, under certain circumstances, to hold harmless and indemnify each of our directors and certain officers against losses suffered or incurred by the indemnified party in connection with their service to the Company, and judgments, fines, settlements and expenses related to claims arising against such directors and officers to the fullest extent permitted under Delaware law, our bylaws and certificate of incorporation.
 We also enter and have entered into indemnification agreements with our directors and certain officers that may require us to indemnify them against liabilities that arise by reason of their status or service as directors or officers, except as prohibited by applicable law.
 In addition, we may have obligations to hold harmless and indemnify third parties involved with our fund raising efforts and their respective affiliates, directors, officers, employees, agents or other representatives against any and all losses, claims, damages and liabilities related to claims arising against such parties pursuant to the terms of agreements entered into between such third parties and the Company in connection with such fund raising efforts.
 To the extent that any such indemnification obligations apply to the lawsuits described above, any associated expenses incurred are included within the related accrued litigation expense amounts.
-No additional liability associated with such indemnification obligations has been recorded at March 31, 2013.
+No additional liability associated with such indemnification obligations has been recorded at June 30, 2013.